 I happen to think it's very bad politics because basically she wants open borders.

-She doesn't mind human trafficking, or she wouldn't do this because you know, she offered you over a billion dollars for border security.
+She doesn't mind human trafficking or she wouldn't do this because you know.

-Excuse me.
+Excuse me?

 She offered over a billion dollars for border security.

-She doesn't want the wall.
+She doesn't want the water security.

-She's costing the country hundreds of billions of dollars because what's happening is when you have a porous border and when you have drugs pouring in, and when you have people dying all over the country because of people like Nancy Pelosi, who don't want to give proper border security for political reasons, she's doing a terrible disservice to our country.
+She's costing the country hundreds of billions of dollars because what's happening is when you have a porous border and when you have drugs pouring in and when you have people dying all over the country because of people like Nancy Pelosi who don't want to give proper border security for political reasons, she's doing a terrible disservice to our country.

 And on the 15th, we have now set the table for border security for political reasons.